mbwatson/flaskUsersAPI/README.md

 It will run in debug mode.

 ## Use

+Hitting the following endpoints with the given request methods will perform the described actions.

 * `/users` (`GET`) : Return all users
 * `/user/new` (`POST`) : Create a new user